Characterizing the Lipkin-Meshkov-Glick excited spectrum through the quantum coherence spectrum: introduction

 The article is structured as follows.
-In Sec.~\ref{SecS}, we begin with a brief reveiw to the concept of MQC spectrum.
-In Sec.~\ref{ThrS}, we present the LMG model and its classical limit, mainly focus on the characters of ESQPT.
-Our main results are given in Sec.~\ref{ForS}.
-Specifically, in Sec.~\ref{ForSa} we discuss the MQC spectrum of the evolved state after a quench, and we reveal the signatures of ESQPT in the peoperties of the MQC spectrum width in Sec.~\ref{ForSb}.
-Then, in Sec.~\ref{ForSc} we study the MQC spectrum of the long time averaged state.
-We finally summarize our results and conclude in Sec.~\ref{FivS}.
+In Sec.~\ref{SecS}, we begin with a brief review to the concept of MQC spectrum.
+In Sec.~\ref{ThrS}, we present the LMG model and its classical limit, making emphasis on the model ESQPT main features.
+Our main results are given in Sect.~\ref{ForS}.
+On the first hand, in Subsect.~\ref{ForSa} we discuss the time dependence of the MQC spectrum of a state once the system undergoes a quantum quench.
+On the second hand, in Subsect.~\ref{ForSb}, we study how the MQC spectrum width is a valid ESQPT probe.
+We end the results section, in Subsect.~\ref{ForSc}, with a study of the MQC spectrum for the resulting long-time averaged state after the quench.
+Finally, we summarize our results and conclusions in Sec.~\ref{FivS}.